The Analysis of Rotated Vector Field for the Pendulum

-The driven,damped pendulum model is an essential model of nonlinear sciences, which displays many manifestations including chaos and appears in many physical subjects such as the Jesophson junctions and the charge-density waves\cite{Ott,Bohr,Gruner}.
-This paper is involves the damped pendulum subject to an external drive, for which the equation of motion is
+The pendulum is a famous physical model due to its versatile roles in the history of physics and mathematics\cite{Mawhin,Ort1,Ort2,Ahmad}, and not only interesting for being the familiar example of nonlinear dynamics, but more important for it manifesting in many important areas of physics, for example, charge-density wave (CDW), a special phenomenon of electronics condensing in the low dimensional materials \cite{Fleming}, such as is also observed in the conventional and the High Temperature Superconductor materials \cite{Morosan,Seib,Zabo}.
+To describe these special properties in the electric conduction with CDW, Gr\"{u}ner and his co-authors proposed a single particle model \cite{Gru}, and come up with a equation as following:

-where $\beta $ is the external drive, $\gamma $ is the friction coefficient.
-Equation (\ref{eq:f1}) is also used in the theory of charge-density waves (CDW)\cite{Gruner}.
-The relation between $\beta $ and its solution is important to describe the properties of conductivity associated with CDW\cite {Li}.
-This differential equation is nonlinear and non-integrable.
-It is the purpose of this paper to obtain the relation between $\beta $ and its solutions by the method of rotated vector fields.
+where $\beta=\frac{E}{E_{0}}$, $E$ is an electrical Field applied, $E_{0}$ is a constant, $\Gamma$ is the friction coefficient.
+Equation (\ref{eq:f1}) is the mathematical model of a planar pendulum in the presence of linear dissipation and a constant torque, also called Gr\"{u}ner Equation in the CDW theory.
+Due to being a non-integrable equation, Gr\"{u}ner just gave an approximate solution with neglect of $\frac{d^{2}\phi}{dt^{2}}$ term \cite{Gru}.
+Although, an article gave the description for its solutions with the analysis of vector fields rigorously [6], it is merely an scenario, considering $\beta$ as fixed values, to describe the behavior of its solutions with the $\Gamma$ changing.
+By the idea of \emph{rotated} vector fields, it is the purpose of this paper, to elucidate the behavior of its solutions with the $\beta$ changing, which just meets the needs for clarifying the mechanism of CDW in \cite{Li}.

-In 1881-1886, Poincar\'{e} originated a theory named "vector field" in his papers\cite{Poinc}.
-With this approach, the solutions of differential equation can be regarded as integral curves in the phase space.
-The qualitative properties of solutions can be obtained geometrically.
-After that, many scientists have studied in this area of theory.
-In 1953, G. F. Duff proposed the rotated vector fields\cite{Duff}, then G. Seifert \emph{et al}. developed it to the general rotated vector fields\cite{Seifert,Chen,Ma}.
+In 1881-1886, Poincar\'{e} established a theory named "vector field" in his excellent papers \cite{Poinca}.
+With this approach, the solutions of differential equation can be regarded as integral curves in the space of phase, and the qualitative properties of solutions can be obtained with geometrical way.
+After that, G. F. Duff proposed the notion of the rotated vector fields \cite{Duff}, then G. Seifert et al. developed it to that of the general rotated vector fields \cite{Seif,Chen,Ma}, in which the essence of the idea, i.e. \emph{rotating}, is also employed in this paper.

-By the method of rotated vector field, this paper provides the proofs about the relation between $\beta$ and the periodic solutions of the equation.
-By analysis, it is found that if the $\gamma$ is bigger enough (over damping), the critical value of $\beta$, with which this equation will have a critical periodic solution, remains fixed all the time, namely, $\beta_{0}\equiv1$.
-This explicit conclusion is very useful for the paper\cite{Li}.
+By the idea of rotated vector fields, this paper proves the relation between $\beta$ and the periodic solution of the equation, and find that if the $\Gamma$ is bigger enough (over damping), the critical value of $\beta$, with which this equation will have a critical periodic solution, will be a fixed value all the time, namely, $\beta_{0}\equiv 1$.
+These conclusions serve as essential roles in \cite{Li}.